petchanawat/E_Com-Business-Development-Insights-Dashboard/README.md

     - Highlighted areas for potential growth by focusing on acquiring customers with high purchase frequencies and profitability.
     - Enabled the business to set clear customer growth targets and align them with operational tasks, driving overall business success.

 ## Summary

-This project aimed to provide business intelligence insights for e-commerce businesses, enabling data-driven decision-making across multiple areas such as sales, shipping efficiency, product performance, and market potential.
-The dashboard leverages real-time data to identify gaps, opportunities, and trends that can lead to improved profitability, cost optimization, and customer satisfaction.

-By analyzing historical sales data and operational performance, the dashboard helps businesses:
-- Optimize shipping strategies and costs
-- Fine-tune discount policies
-- Focus on high-potential markets and customers
+This project develops a dynamic business intelligence dashboard tailored for e-commerce operations, aligning strategic goals with operational execution and supporting data-driven decisions.

+The dashboard uses historical and real-time data to provide insights, allowing businesses to:
-- Track product performance for better inventory management
+- Track performance against targets dynamically.
-- Set clear sales and profitability targets for sustained growth
+- Uncover gaps and opportunities for improvement.

-The insights derived from the dashboard serve as a guide for top management, helping them align strategic goals with everyday tasks, driving organizational success from the ground up.
+- Make informed decisions to achieve long-term objectives.

+With a focus on fostering collaboration and enabling action, the dashboard serves as a tool for teams and top management to bridge the gap between strategy and execution, driving organizational success.

 ## Next Steps